cimourdain/wavecrack/README_new.md

 # Celery
 * Start Celery from the application folder
 ```
-$ celery worker -A cracker.celery
+$ celery -A worker.celery worker
 ```

 # App